DomAyre/confidential-server/readme.md

 If all of these conditions are satisfied, we can be confident the client is running exactly the code we have explicitly trusted.

+In order to protect from spoofing, it's vital to only trust security policies relating to containers who will only ever present attestation reports to your server.
+Otherwise attackers can get attestation reports outside of the normal workflow and use them to get the data in environments other than the intended environments.

 ## Contributing

 All development dependencies are defined in [devcontainer.json](.devcontainer/devcontainer.json).